 b.
-There can entirely legitimately exist differences in ECHR signatories' concepts of morality leaves to each Contracting State, in the first place, the task of securing the rights and liberties it enshrines.
+There can entirely legitimately exist differences in ECHR signatories' concepts of morality

 There is, as the Court has repeatedly indicated in its case-law, no single concept of morality shared by all ECHR signatories.
 Such difference of opinions is entirely legitimate.
 Indeed, it is the national authorities alone that are qualified to decide what the requirements of morality in their specific society are: